 Mauritania extradites former spy chief Abdullah al-Senussi to Libya to stand trial over crimes allegedly committed under Col Gaddafi's rule.

-2012 October - Mustafa Abu Shagur, prime-minister-elect, fails in two attempts to gain parliamentary approval for his government.
-The National Congress elects Ali Zeidan, a liberal and leading opposition envoy during the civil war, to succeed him.
+2012 October - National Congress elects Ali Zeidan, a liberal and leading opposition envoy during the civil war, to to the post of prime minister.

 2013 June - The General National Congress elects independent MP Nuri Abu Sahmein as chairman.
 He is a member of the Berber minority that suffered discrimination under Col Gaddafi.

-2013 August - Rebels begin months-long blockade of oil terminals.
+2013 August - Petroleum Facilities Guard militia begins blockade of oil export terminals.

 Prime Minister Ali Zeidan is briefly abducted from a Tripoli hotel by armed militiamen, prompting the US and European Union to express concern at the state of public order.